eoneill27/pe-projects/daily-journal.md

 ### Today's lesson - 188:150 - Exercises for Programmers with JavaScript (Work Day)

+Put repeating code into a function - you don't want to have to write it out twice

+Derek's ideas on my form toggle -
+- have a set of radio buttons or a check box that says "disable JS"
+- you'll get some boolean or value to check on the JS function
+- inside that function you can have an if(noJS) return
+- and then the function would never run
+- in theory, nothing needs to change about the template or the styles because you're just overriding them with JS stuff

+radiosArea.addEventListener('change', function(){
+	if(value) {
+		run or don't run JS
+	}
+});

+- streamlining hiding or showing things - could toggle a single class on the parent of the form ``<section class = 'using-js'>
+lusing-js button.reset {
+	display: block;
+}
+- or could add and remove the reset button from the DOM on the fly vs hiding and showing

+- all of the if checked / radio event listener code could probably be one class getting changed

 ### To dos

 - [x] figure out Derek's toggle method